haraka/haraka-plugin-karma/README.md

        harm a legit sender but it will make it take much much longer for attackers to bruteforce passwords.

+### <a name="disabling"></a>Disabling karma for certain connections

+Karma plugin is disabled for all private IP addresses according to RFC1918.
+Optionally you can prevent any plugin operations by setting `connection.notes.disable_karma = true` at `connection_init` hook.

 ## LIMITATIONS